Tuition and Payment

 The College is enforcing tuition and registration deadlines in a firm and consistent manner, meaning all deadlines are strictly adhered to and are non-negotiable.
 If you are dropped from a class due to non-payment, you will NOT be permitted to re-enroll in that class, but will be withdrawn from the Nursing Program.
 Refer to the program withdrawal policy in the Nursing Student Handbook.
-Information about deadlines is repeatedly communicated via HawkMail, the HFC website, and WebAdvisor.
+Information about deadlines is repeatedly communicated via HawkMail, the HFC website, and HFC Self Service.

 ACEMAPP assessments and health updates must be done annually (fee approximately $50); all must remain current.

 Costs will vary from semester to semester, depending on the required books.
-Students entering the program are required to purchase two e-book packages, one each in semester one and two.

 Recommended texts serve to supplement required learning materials and are not required to be purchased.
 Course materials are available in the HFC College Store.
-Most materials purchased for Semester I are used throughout the Nursing Program.
+Most materials purchased for the first Semester are used throughout the Nursing Program.
 Due to the rapid changes in health care, textbooks are frequently updated through new editions.
 The Nursing Department cannot guarantee “book buyback” at the College Store.
 We do encourage student nurses to keep their textbooks for later reference.